 Rittenhouse 1715Rittenhouse 1715, comprised of a grand 1903 Georgian carriage house and the classic Philly row home adjacent to it, is a charming city inn.
 Tucked in a lane off leafy Rittenhouse Square, the stone facade, wrought iron railings, and bright shutters remain true to the neighborhood’s aristocratic origins—this was, after all, a carriage house with its own address etched above the arching doors.
-Inside, the two structures have been remodeled into one elegant and efficient property offering period style, personalized service, and a healthy breakfast to boot.
+Inside, the two structures have been remodeled into one elegant and efficient property offering period style, personalized service.

 The small lobby is a proper sunlit parlor with yellow stripes, oil paintings, and ornate chandelier whetting the palate for guestrooms and suites in the same style, each uniquely decorated with turn-of-the-century decor.
 Guestrooms range in size from an intimate wood-paneled library with gas fireplace to a two-story, two-bathroom loft.
 Bathrooms are new—larger than expected given the historic structure—and sparkle with marble vanities; most have glass-encased rain showers.